How is MRKH syndrome treated?

 Treatment is individualized and dependent on your goals.
-The diagnosis of MRKH can be stressful and challenging, but your doctor at Children’s Hospital Colorado will help you each step of the way.
-If needed, your doctor may recommend counseling or connecting with a local or national support group.
+The diagnosis of MRKH can be stressful and challenging, but your doctor will help you each step of the way.
+If needed, your doctor may recommend counseling or help you connect with a local or national support group.

-Your doctor will also discuss options for creating or lengthening the vagina.
+Your doctor will also discuss options for creating or lengthening the vagina through vaginal dilation.
 This is a personal decision and should only be started when you are ready for it.
 Most young women choose to do this in late adolescence or early adulthood.

 What is vaginal dilation?